Common Cause of Car Accidents on Michigan Roads

 - Reckless behavior

 These can all contribute to your accident, and you need a team of attorneys who can piece together the elements that led to your accident so all parties involved understand exactly what happened and who is at fault.

-Most likely, you’ll hear from the insurance company first.
+Most likely, you’ll hear from your insurance company first.
 The adjuster might attempt to push you toward settling the claim quickly.
-The decisions made immediately after the accident will determine the value of your claim, including your decision of whether to contact a Michigan car accident lawyer.
+The decisions you make immediately after the accident will determine the value of your claim, including your decision of whether to contact a Michigan car accident lawyer.

-The Michigan car accident lawyers of Keller & Keller have a track record of getting results for clients.
+Our Michigan car accident lawyers have a track record of getting results for clients.
 Our experienced attorneys will handle the insurance company for you, giving you the highest quality of legal representation.
 Every client receives our Zero Fee Guarantee, which means the consultation is always free and you pay nothing until we make a recovery for you.